-- Migrant Summer: Use the Migrant Summer purpose code for planning expenses for direct summer services to migratory children during the months of June, July or August.
-Funds in the Migrant Summer purpose code must be approved by May 31.
-DEED will allow districts to carry forward any remaining funds in the approved Migrant Summer purpose code to operate summer programs in July or August of the following fiscal year. - Private Schools: Use the Private Schools purpose code for expenses for participating private schools as indicated on the Title I-C Private School Allocations page. - Migrant Regular: All other expenses must be entered in the Migrant Regular purpose code, including all expenses for identification and recruitment.
-There is no carryover for funds budgeted in the Migrant Regular purpose code.
+- Migrant Summer: (Optional) May be used to create a separate budget for funds set-aside to provide summer services to migratory children.
+These funds may also be budgeted as part of the Migrant Regular purpose code. - Private Schools: Use the Private Schools purpose code for expenses for participating private schools as indicated on the Title I-C Private School Allocations page. - Migrant Regular: All other expenses must be entered in the Migrant Regular purpose code, including all expenses for identification and recruitment.
 Title I-C Budget Tags